prog4biol/pfb2019/README.md

 #### List of lists

-Often times a list of lists, often called a matrix are important for organizing and accessing data
+List of lists, often called a matrix are important for organizing and accessing data

 Here's a way to make a 3 x 3 table of values.